Defense and Submission

 - Optional: After you receive an email through ProQuest from the Graduate School administrator who reviewed your thesis/dissertation format, you may make an appointment for a brief, virtual meeting with the administrator to discuss any questions you have about the defense process or the recommended formatting revisions.

 - A few days before your defense, The Graduate School will generate your final examination certificate and email it to the chair/co-chair(s) of your examination committee and the DGSA of your department.
 Note: For students in School of Medicine Ph.D. programs, their final examination certificates are generated and released through T3.

 - Defend your dissertation.
 After your final examination, your committee members will vote on whether you passed or failed.
 Your chair and DGS will record the votes on your final examination certificate, sign it, and submit it to The Graduate School.
 Your committee may vote that you passed but still require minor edits or corrections before final submission.

 - As soon as possible after your defense, submit to firstname.lastname@example.org the Non-Exclusive Distribution License and Thesis/Dissertation Availability Agreement (“embargo agreement”) signed by yourself and your thesis/dissertation advisor.

 - Within 30 days after your successful defense, or by the established final submission deadline (whichever is first): Submit the final version of your dissertation/thesis to ProQuest.

 We provide the following templates for your convenience and to help you eliminate common formatting errors.
-However, all submitted theses and dissertations must meet the specifications listed in the guide.
+However, all submitted theses and dissertations must meet the specifications listed in the ETD guide.
 The manuscript must be a completed document, formatted correctly, with no sections left blank.

-Notes about the LaTex Template
+Notes about the LaTeX Template

-- Neither The Graduate School nor OIT supports LaTex beyond providing this template.
+- Neither The Graduate School nor OIT supports LaTeX beyond providing this template.